inkstray/3d-object-stuff/README.md

 # 3d-object-stuff
-3D models of stuff I own in a single repo for reference
+3D models/descriptions of stuff I own in a single repo for reference